hackrepair/hackrepair-admin-login-notifier/readme.txt

 Donate link: https://hackrepair.com/about/hackrepair-admin-login-notifier
 Requires at least: 4.2
 Tested up to: 4.4
-Stable tag: 0.1.0
+Stable tag: 0.1.1
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-= The Hack Repair Guy's Admin Login Notifier notifies you the moment an Administrator user logs into your dashboard. =
+= The Hack Repair Guy's Admin Login Notifier notifies you the moment an Administrator user logs into your WordPress dashboard. =

 **Why use The Hack Repair Guy's Admin Login Notifier?**